-Blackdown Hills Natural Futures is offering traineeships to people hoping to move into the ecology and conservation sector.
-These 6 month unpaid positions (with travel and subsistence allowance) are offered between April and September each year.
+Blackdown Hills Natural Futures offered traineeships to people hoping to move into the ecology and conservation sector in 2015, 2016 and 2017.
+The training programme has now closed.

 The training scheme is timetabled to provide Trainee Ecologists with a wide variety of directly employable experience, the core emphasis of the programme being on building skills requested by employers in the sector.
 This includes training in protected species skills central to the ecological consultancy industry, but also training in habitat and botanical survey skills used by government agencies and land managers.
 You can read about the wide range of training and experience our Trainee Ecologists have benefited from on their monthly news blogs.
 Watch the video below to see some of the highlights from the last two years training programme.

 To give a flavour of what applicants can expect to get from the training programme, the following will all be covered: